AmnezziaCS/ContributorJS/readme.md

 # ContributorJS ✅

-### A simple tool written completely in NodeJS that will generate Git activity for your profile.
+> A simple script that will generate contributions for your profile.

 ![](./medias/beforeafter.jpg)